 7. Sports Massage - typically conducted by a masseur attached to a gym or sports club, and focused on the treatment of a chronic or acute injury.
 Can be quite robust, but hey, no pain no gain!

 8. Shiatsu - a form of Japanese treatment that uses localised finger pressure in a rhythmic sequence on acupuncture meridians.
 Each point is held for two to eight seconds to allegedly improve the flow of energy and help the body regain balance.
 People are normally pleasantly surprised when they try shiatsu for the first time.
 It is relaxing yet the pressure is firm, and there is usually no soreness afterwards.

 9. Pregnancy Massage - also called prenatal massage, pregnancy massage should only be conducted by Massage therapists who are demonstrably certified (with evidence) in pregnancy massage and who know the proper way to position and support the woman's body during the massage.
 Pregnancy massage is used to reduce stress, decrease swelling, relieve aches and pains, and reduce anxiety and depression.

 PLEASE NOTE: There are no pregnancy massage certified practitioners amongst the therapists promoted on this site, and while we encourage massage as part of a healthy lifestyle, we recommend you seek a specialist for this type of service to ensure the well-being of both the mother and her precious cargo.

-10. Bowen Technique - An Australian developed technique involving consists of gentle rolling movements over muscles and tendons to stimulate the body's own healing mechanisms.
+10. Bowen Technique - an Australian developed technique involving gentle rolling movements over muscles and tendons to stimulate the body's own healing mechanisms.
 Originally intended to help people suffering from muscular-skeletal problems, it has also been successful with many other conditions, including asthma and respiratory ailments in children and pre-teens.
 Similarly to pregnancy massage - this is a specialist treatment requiring a practitioner qualified in this particular field.